Posted April 21, 2016

-To wrap up our cyber crime series with LIFARS, LookingGlass Cyber Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far...
+To wrap up our cyber crime series with LIFARS, LookingGlass Cyber Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
 Group (CTIG) Senior Threat Analyst Emilio Iasiello and LIFARS Marketing Manager Michal Nemcok* discuss emerging cyber crime marketplaces.
 Be sure to read our previous posts on China, and Russia and Eastern Europe if you missed them.

 Latin American Cybercriminal Underground